Achillea millefolium; Milfoil

 Yarrow may make your skin more sensitive to sunlight.

-Pregnant women should not take yarrow, because its ability to relax the smooth muscle of the uterus could cause miscarriage.
+Pregnant women should not take yarrow.
+Its ability to relax the smooth muscle of the uterus could cause miscarriage.
 At least one study found that yarrow was associated with reduced fetal weight in rats.
 Other studies have shown an increase in the percentage of abnormal sperm among male rats treated with yarrow extract.